johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ![Roots][mp-roots.png]

-#### MPD-M1 — Eternal Purpose ####
+#### MPD-M1-Eternal Purpose ####

 > Module 1 of Maize Plant Discipleship—MPD-M1[^cf4]—provides a study of the biblical, Hebraic soil and messianic roots of new-covenant faith.

 > It does this by gradually unfolding a panoramic overview of the whole story of scripture, representing God's unchanging, eternal purpose.

-> Within this foundational illustration, the Messiah represent *the Seed* which enters the soil (of the biblical, covenantal history of the people of Israel) in order to die and to ultimately produce a rich harvest of people—a messianic covenant community, from amongst all the peoples of the earth.
+> Within this foundational illustration, the Messiah represent *the Seed* which enters the soil (of the biblical, covenantal history of the people of Israel) in order to die and to ultimately produce a rich harvest of people—a messianic covenant community—from amongst all the peoples of the earth.

 ### Maize plant ###